tm2space/HDRM/README.md

 A: Yes!
 Please open an issue in this repository or contact us directly at r.vortex@tm2.space.

 **Q: Are there any recommended suppliers for manufacturing?**
-A: While the design is open and can be manufactured by any capable supplier, we recommend reviewing the BOM and datasheet for material and process requirements.
+A: While the design is open and can be manufactured by any capable supplier, we recommend reviewing the drawings for the process requirements.

 **Q: Is there a simulation or test data available?**
 A: Test data and simulation results may be included in future releases or upon request.
 Please contact us for more information.